Matthew-A-Watkins/AudioCheck/README.md

 # Instrunctions
-1. Install the 'Audio Checker' Folder
+1. Install the 'AudioChecker' Folder
 2. go through the folder and look for the 'AudioChecker.exe' File
 3. This is what you'll run You can create a shortcut to the program or do as you wish